narek589/ino-icon-maker/README.md

 - **PNG** - Best for icons (supports transparency)
 - **JPEG/JPG** - Universal support
 - **WebP** - Modern, efficient
+- **AVIF** - Next-gen format, superior compression
+- **TIFF** - Professional/high-quality source

 **Recommendations:**

 - Use 1024×1024 or larger
 - Square aspect ratio (1:1)
-- PNG preferred for transparency
+- PNG or AVIF preferred for transparency

 ## 🛠️ Use in Your Project